kwonus/AV-Native-SDK/README.md

 ### av-search internals

-To summarize Figure 1, Blueprint-Blue converts the pinshot [parse tree] from Pinshot-Blue into a blueprint [object model].
-This blueprint is handed off to AV-Search, which returns search results as represented by the purple boxes of Figure 3-3.
+After a command is converted into a blueprint, that blueprint is handed off to av-search, which returns search results as represented by the purple boxes of Figure 3-3.

 As seen in Figure 3-2, the QFind class inherits from SearchExpression.
-Most levels inherit from the result objects for easier interop between Blueprint-Blue and AV-Search with AV-Engine.
-The full QueryResult object hierarchy, depicted in Figure 3-3, streamlines rendering and highlighting operations for downstream clients of AV-Engine.
-All calls from AV-Engine to AV-Search are in-process.
-An earlier experiment, utilized a similar design that required serialization and native C++ code (It is unfinished, but available for review at [github.com/AV-Text/AVX]() ).
-That experiment has been tabled for now in favor of a fully .NET 8 library stack.
+Most levels inherit from the result objects for easier interop between av-blueprint and av-search with av-engine.
+The full QueryResult object hierarchy, depicted in Figure 3-3, streamlines rendering and highlighting operations for downstream clients of av-engine.
+All calls from av-engine to av-search are in-process.

 Figure 3-3 reveals the entire QueryResult hierarchy.
 The purple objects offer both a summary of search results simultaneously with per-chapter results with metadata for highlighting and rendering.
 The Dark Gray box is not part of the Query itself; instead, it manages access to instantiated queries.
-The design is forward looking for when AV-Engine sits behind a REST service.
+The design is forward looking for when av-engine sits behind a REST service.
 The QueryManager is not currently implemented in the in-proc implementations.

 ![](AVX-Results.png)